Schedule Optimization in FEED Project Management

 CII states that project planning is often synonymous with Front-End Planning (FEP) and FEL: “Project Planning is often synonymous with front end planning (FEP), front end engineering design (FEED), front end loading (FEL), pre-project planning (PPP), feasibility analysis, programming and conceptual planning.”4 The FEL process organizes the project life cycle into different phases, decision gates, or checkpoints to help management decide if a project is ready to continue to the next phase.
 According to CII, FEP is “the process of developing sufficient strategic information with which owners and contractors can address risk and decide to commit resources to maximize the chance for a successful project.”5 Well-performed FEP can reduce cost and project variability and increase chances of a project meeting its objectives.
 Front end planning is arguably the single most important process in the facility project life cycle.6

 Figure 2 shows the three stages of FEP, cost/schedule deliverables, expected outcome, and decision gates at each stage.
-FEL presents an excellent opportunity to apply robust planning early in a project’s life cycle, when the ability to influence changes in design is relatively high and the cost to make those changes is relatively low.
-It typically applies to industries with highly capital-intensive projects with long life cycles.
+FEL 1, 2, and 3 engineering phases present an excellent opportunity to apply robust planning early in a project’s life cycle, when the ability to influence changes in design is relatively high and the cost to make those changes is relatively low.
+They typically apply to industries with highly capital-intensive projects with long life cycles.

 Figure 2 – FEP Phases and Their Expected Outcomes